 With Patch Manager, you can:

-- See exactly which servers need attention based on OS, web server type, architecture, and other criteria.
+• See which servers need attention based on OS, web server type, architecture, and other criteria.

 Patches are not applied automatically to ensure you maintain full control over your server environment.
-Automatic patching, especially for security vulnerabilities (CVEs), can sometimes force unexpected reboots and downtime.
-By requiring manual intervention, we ensure that you can choose the optimal time to apply updates, preventing service disruptions and keeping you in control of your server’s maintenance schedule.
+Applying patches, especially those that require a reboot, can cause downtime.
+By requiring manual intervention, we ensure that you can choose the optimal time to apply updates and prevent service disruptions.

 You will see the Patches list, which displays all currently active patches available for your servers.